Amid the Covid-19 crisis, Interreg projects are staying on course to build resilience in the North Sea Region.

 Even new projects are boldly embracing the dual challenge of creating project visibility and transnational team spirit entirely online.
 In April, the EXSKALLERATE project marked its launch via a digital event, while Stronghouse kicked off from partners’ homes in different places across the North Sea Region.

 Projects help rebuild the economy

-The closure of restaurants and café due to the Covid-19 crisis poses a threat to many SMEs in local food supply chains.
-In Sweden, REFRAME helps local food producers to join a network for selling products directly to local consumers through an online ordering system.
-To ease this process, REFRAME offers guidance on food regulations, pricing, etc. In the Netherlands, an online network established by REFRAME has enabled two organisations to support farmers in providing a local food box to consumers.
+The closure of restaurants and cafés due to the Covid-19 crisis poses a threat to many SMEs in local food supply chains.
+In Sweden, REFRAME helps local food producers to sell products directly to local consumers through an online ordering system.
+To ease this process, REFRAME offers guidance on food regulations, pricing, etc. In the Netherlands, two organisations have supported farmers in providing a local food box to consumers through an online network established by REFRAME.
 The boxes sold 700 in the first week; a local financial institute even donated 100 boxes to the Food Bank, a social initiative.